oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ---

-We have already installed the Ingress controller which actually operates the ingress service.
+We have already installed the Ingress controller which actually operates the ingress service and configured the associated load balancer.
 You can see this by looking at the services.
-The ingress service is in this case cluster-wide so it's in the default namespace, so we have to specify that :
+The ingress service is in the ingress-nginx namespace, so we have to specify that :

 -  `kubectl get services -n ingress-nginx`

 ```
 NAME                                          TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE
-ingress-nginx-nginx-ingress-controller        LoadBalancer   10.111.0.168    132.18.12.23  80:31934/TCP,443:31827/TCP   4h9m
+ingress-nginx-nginx-ingress-controller        LoadBalancer   10.111.0.168    130.61.15.77  80:31934/TCP,443:31827/TCP   4h9m
 ingress-nginx-nginx-ingress-default-backend   ClusterIP      10.108.194.91   <none>        80/TCP                       4h9m
 ```